-He therefore decided to look more closely into the subject matter of female fertility.
+He, therefore, decided to look more closely into the subject matter of female fertility.
 He unearthed fragments from Ancient Greek and particular Babylonian texts, where doctors successfully calculated the optimum time for conception and birth control using a method that overlapped the time of menstruation together with the path of the moon.
-Combining these old texts with his own research data he realised that each woman has a time in their cycle where she was more easily aroused and ready to conceive.
-This cycle varied from woman to woman, as it was dependant on the time she was born.
+Combining these old texts with his own research data he realized that each woman has a time in their cycle when she was more easily aroused and ready to conceive.
+This cycle varied from woman to woman, as it was dependent on the time she was born.

 For example, a woman born on a full moon day would always find this time in the lunar cycle the easiest to conceive.
 He then named this second fertility cycle – the cosmobiological cycle.

 Once both cycles are taken into consideration, they form a nearly perfect birth control system that has a success rate of over 98%, higher than even the pill.
 But this system is completely free and natural and once known how to use it, every woman can use this method to control her own fertility – whatever her circumstances and wherever in the world she lives.

 I find it hard to believe that this system is not more widely known and available to all women.